Energy: Relativity

 For example, consider electron–positron annihilation, in which the rest energy of these two individual particles (equivalent to their rest mass) is converted to the radiant energy of the photons produced in the process.
 In this system the matter and antimatter (electrons and positrons) are destroyed and changed to non-matter (the photons).
 However, the total mass and total energy do not change during this interaction.
 The photons each have no rest mass but nonetheless have radiant energy which exhibits the same inertia as did the two original particles.
-This is a reversible process – the inverse process is called pair creation – in which the rest mass of particles is created from the radiant energy of two (or more) annihilating photons.
+This is a reversible process – the inverse process is called pair creation – in which the rest mass of the particles is created from a sufficiently energetic photon near a nucleus.

 In general relativity, the stress–energy tensor serves as the source term for the gravitational field, in rough analogy to the way mass serves as the source term in the non-relativistic Newtonian approximation.

 Energy and mass are manifestations of one and the same underlying physical property of a system.
 This property is responsible for the inertia and strength of gravitational interaction of the system ("mass manifestations"), and is also responsible for the potential ability of the system to perform work or heating ("energy manifestations"), subject to the limitations of other physical laws.

 In classical physics, energy is a scalar quantity, the canonical conjugate to time.
 In special relativity energy is also a scalar (although not a Lorentz scalar but a time component of the energy–momentum 4-vector).
 In other words, energy is invariant with respect to rotations of space, but not invariant with respect to rotations of spacetime (= boosts).